By: Robert Sege, MD, PhD, FAAP

 In some cases, extreme stress and a temporary lapse of emotional control in a caregiver can lead to actions that result in

 abusive head trauma.
 In fact, the most common trigger for abusive head trauma is simply a crying baby.
-The American Academy of Pediatrics released a
+As an American Academy of Pediatrics policy statement points out, actions that lead to abusive head trauma often happen when caretakers

 experience stress and get to the end of their rope.